Mandatory employee training: For all in Chemistry

 For a list of additional training offered by the Safety Office, see the Safety Office Training webpage.

 Laboratory supervisors are required to undertake a safety evaluation of their space every month.
 Inspections are completed online at the University of Waterloo Safely website.

-Our Current Chemistry Department First Aiders (as of Nov 2014):
+Our Current Chemistry Department First-Aiders (as of August 2023):

 Please check the contents of your first aid kits if you haven't already done so.